dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 ### DO use `whereType()` to filter a collection by type.

-Let's say you have a list containing a mixture of objects and you want to get just the integers out of it.
-You could do:
+Let's say you have a list containing a mixture of objects, and you want to get just the integers out of it.
+You could use `where()` like this:

 {:.bad-style}
 <?code-excerpt "misc/lib/effective_dart/usage_bad.dart (where-type)"?>